DataDog/hiring-engineers/README.md

-If you want to apply as a support engineer at [Datadog](http://datadog.com) you are in the right spot.
+If you want to apply as a soultion architect at [Datadog](http://datadog.com) you are in the right spot.
 Read on, it's fun, I promise.

 <a href="http://www.flickr.com/photos/alq666/10125225186/" title="The view from our roofdeck">
 <img src="http://farm6.staticflickr.com/5497/10125225186_825bfdb929.jpg" width="500" height="332" alt="_DSC4652"></a>